Climate-Invariant Machine Learning: Results

-Fig~\ref{f_NN_visualization} contains a wealth of information about subgrid closures trained in aquaplanet simulations; we focus here on visualizing how the ``climate-invariant'' NNs (b) operate in ways that generalize better than their ``brute-force'' counterpart (a).
+Fig~\ref{f_NN_visualization} contains a wealth of information about subgrid closures trained in aquaplanet simulations; we focus here on visualizing how the climate-invariant NNs (b) operate in ways that generalize better than their raw-data mapping counterpart (a).
 Consider the row for subgrid heating $\dot{T} $.
-In the ``brute-force'' case (a), $\cal{M} $ has large coefficients in the entire troposphere (in the entire square below the dashed lines depicting the approximate tropopause level).
-This means that specific humidity and temperature deviations at all levels impact subgrid heating at a given level, i.e. there are large non-local relations in the vertical.
+In the raw-data case (a), $\cal{M} $ has large coefficients in most of the troposphere (in the entire square below the dashed lines depicting the approximate tropopause level).
+This means that specific humidity and temperature deviations at \textit{all} levels impact subgrid heating at a given level, i.e. there are large non-local relations in the vertical.
 Some non-local relations are physically plausible for convection, since buoyant plumes tend to rise from the surface, and indeed near-surface $T$ and $q$ influence $\dot{T}$ through the entire troposphere.
-However, moisture at higher altitudes influences $\dot{T}$ at lower altitudes, raising suspicions that some aspects of this non-locality are not causal, as \cite{brenowitz2020interpreting} show can happen in brute force NNs.
-Temperature variations are observed to have strong vertical correlations \citep{HollowayNeelin2007} in part because of deep convective effects.
-Because temperature affects the saturation threshold for moisture, the NN will have to correctly capture the effects of both temperature and moisture wherever either has influence.
-In contrast, in the $B_{plume}$-RH ``climate-invariant'' case (b), leading nonlocal effects between the boundary layer and the free troposphere have already been taken into account in the buoyancy formulation, and the temperature-dependent saturation threshold is built into RH.
+However, in this model, moisture at higher altitudes appears to influence $\dot{q}$ at lower altitudes, raising suspicions that some of the raw-data NN's non-localities are not causal, but rather due to high auto-correlations within the input's vertical profile, as \cite{brenowitz2020interpreting} showed could happen.
+Temperature variations are observed to have strong vertical correlations \cite{HollowayNeelin2007} in part because of deep convective effects.
+Because temperature affects the saturation threshold for moisture, the RD NN will have to correctly capture the effects of both temperature and moisture wherever either has influence.
+In contrast, in the $B_{plume}$-RH climate-invariant case (b), leading non-local effects between the boundary layer and the free troposphere have already been taken into account in the buoyancy formulation, and the temperature-dependent saturation threshold is built into RH.
 Thus, $\cal{M}$ for $\dot{T}$ tends to be concentrated near the red diagonal, meaning that positive deviations of plume buoyancy and relative humidity increase subgrid heating near the same vertical level.
-The use of domain knowledge has effectively reduced the effects that must be estimated by the NN for the ``climate-invariant'' models.
-This tends to yield differences between the models trained in the cold and the warm climates that are much smaller than for the ``brute-force'' models (see last column of Fig~S11).
+The use of domain knowledge has effectively reduced the effects that must be estimated by the NN for the climate-invariant models.
+This tends to yield differences between the models trained in the cold and the warm climates that are much smaller than for the raw-data models (see last column of Fig~S15).